SatyricAbyss/Rock-Paper-Scissors/README.md

 Drag and drop the html file on your browser OR right click it and select 'open in browser'.
 ### Not PC
 Simply open the html file in browser.

+## Known issues
+- The current stable build will always result in the user having a 0 score.
+- If the user entered a name after it played the game, it will still show the name used in the prior round.